Vauxoo/addons-vauxoo/stock_allow_past_date/README.rst

   the one that is used when in the move.
 I check this an this is not happened, please review again and then report.
 - Check via unit test that the quant in_date/write date is the same.
-- Want to get better the way that overwrite the methods that write the move/quant date.
-Maybe using context instead.